geniusinaction/group-vision/group-vision.md

 Please note that this is a documentation of our vision for group culture and goals, and is not a legal document, which supplements, but does not replace, School- and/or College-level policies for your level of employment or study.

-Our research group follows a simple model for interactions among the group members and with others:
+Our research group follows a simple model for interactions among the group members and with others.
+We expect all group members to,

-1. Be kind to others at all times,
+1. Act kindly and professionally, and
-2. behave professionally, and
+2. do good work.

-3. act with scientific integrity.
+This document explains what these two points mean.

 ## Be kind